-These tumors are cystic lesions that resemble fibroadenomas but with increased stromal content.
-The term cystosarcoma phyllodes can be also used to describe the lesions.
+Phyllodes tumors are cystic lesions that resemble fibroadenomas but with increased stromal content.
+The term ‘cystosarcoma phyllodes’ can be also used to describe the lesions.
 Patients present with a rapidly growing tumor that is large and painless.
-A clinical examination might be confusing as phyllodes tumors are difficult to distinguish from giant fibroadenomas.
+A clinical examination may be inconclusive, as phyllodes tumors are difficult to distinguish from giant fibroadenomas.

 Diagnostic Workup for Phyllodes Tumors

-When the main complaint from the adolescent is a large breast mass, the first diagnostic test would be an ultrasonography.
-Ultrasonography can reveal lobulations and heterogenicity without microcalcifications.
-Unfortunately, these findings are not specific for phyllodes tumors and their presence is an indication for a core needle biopsy.
+When the main complaint from the adolescent is a large breast mass, the first diagnostic test should be ultrasonography, which can reveal lobulations and heterogenicity without microcalcifications.
+Unfortunately, these findings are not specific enough to detect phyllodes tumors.
+A core needle biopsy is therefore recommended.

 Histology Findings in Phyllodes Tumors

-The typical picture is that of a fibroadenoma with significantly increased stromal proliferation.
-It is important to identify the degree of dysplasia and proliferation as grading the tumors has been linked with survival rate.
-The 5-year survival rate for benign phyllodes tumors is 96 %, whereas it goes down to 74 % for intermediate phyllodes tumors.
-The survival rate after complete resection of malignant phyllodes tumors is around 66 %.
+The typical histology finding for phyllodes tumors is a fibroadenoma with significantly increased stromal proliferation.
+It is important to identify the degree of dysplasia and proliferation, as grading the tumors has been linked with survival rate.
+The 5-year survival rate for benign phyllodes tumors is 96%, but this declines to 74% for intermediate phyllodes tumors.
+The survival rate after complete resection of malignant phyllodes tumors is approximately 66%.

 Treatment of Phyllodes Tumors

-The treatment of phyllodes tumors in adolescents is similar to adults, i.e. complete surgical resection.
-The main difference in treatment between adult and adolescents is the unnecessity for a 1 cm surgical margin.
+The treatment of phyllodes tumors in adolescents is similar to adults, i.e., complete surgical resection.
+The main difference in treatment between adult and adolescents is that a 1-cm surgical margin is unnecessary.